silverwind/gitea-backporter/README.md

 deno run --allow-net --allow-env --allow-run src/webhook.ts
 ```

 This will spin up a web server on port 8000.
-You can then set up a webhook on
+You can then set up a GitHub
-`/trigger` to run the automatic backport.
+webhook on `/trigger` to run this bot.

 ## Contributing